23 Jul 2020

 Photo: For representational purpose

-Consider the latest three indicators – on toll collection, road construction
+Consider the latest three indicators – on toll collection, road construction, and capital outlay:

 Electronic toll collection in June has rebounded to March levels and touched 75 per cent of February levels.
 For an idea of how hard the pandemic had slammed the brakes, toll collection had dropped off the cliff from 11 crore vehicles paying in February 2020 to just 1 crore in April.